Kyriosity/read-write/README+/software/ArcDeco/README+/03.Stripes/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>📚</sup> <sub>Synonymic ***tiers*** and **layers**** are already strongly associated with practical architecture/design.</sub>

-In general Let's divide first into two tiers: coding vs. development (closer to the keyboard) and Design Architecture (from the keyboard to thoughts)
+In general Let's divide first into two tiers: coding vs. development (closer to the keyboard) and Design Architecture (closer to the whiteboard)

 Development vs. Coding